Skip to main content

 Check out our power of standards page to learn more about how committing to industry standards empowers innovation and catalyzes growth for your BSP.

-Kevin Kuo is the director, product marketing, Revenue EDGE Systems at Calix.
+Kevin Kuo is the director, product marketing, Unlimited Subscriber at Calix.
 Kevin has over 25 years of experience in the telecommunications, manufacturing, broadband, and wireless industries, working for AT&T, AT&T Mobility, Motorola, and Nokia.

 Related Articles